Eating Disorders

 Types of eating disorders

-Bulimia nervosa is a condition characterized by binge-eating followed by purging.
+Bulimia nervosa is a condition characterised by binge-eating followed by purging.
 People with bulimia will often eat large amounts of food in a short period of time, usually to the point of feeling sick.
 They then try to get rid of the food by vomiting, using laxatives or diuretics, or excessive exercise.
 Bulimics typically have a normal body weight but may be bloated from all the purging.
 They may also have calluses on their hands and teeth erosion from vomiting.

 Symptoms of eating disorders